apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 *Store the second 12 words online, in multiple locations.*

 These words can be emailed to yourself, put on cloud storage, stored in a private repo, ftp, whatever.
-An important additional step which I like to do, is to hide these words in an image using the program steghide.
+An important additional step which I like to do, is to hide these words in an image using the program steghide and then store the image online.

 #### embedding words in image